Helen of Troy: In Troy

 Before the opening of hostilities, the Greeks dispatched a delegation to the Trojans under Odysseus and Menelaus; they endeavored without success to persuade Priam to hand Helen back.
 A popular theme, The Request of Helen (Helenes Apaitesis, Ἑλένης Ἀπαίτησις), was the subject of a drama by Sophocles, now lost.

+Dictys Cretensis provides the fullest narration of the embassy.
+When Helen arrived at Troy, she burst into tears and begged the Trojans not to return her.
+The next day, Menelaus arrived with his fellow envoys and demanded her return.
+Priam again asked Helen for her decision, who replied she wished to stay and had not left unwillingly.

 Homer paints a poignant, lonely picture of Helen in Troy.
 She is filled with self-loathing and regret for what she has caused; by the end of the war, the Trojans have come to hate her.
 When Hector dies, she is the third mourner at his funeral, and she says that, of all the Trojans, Hector and Priam alone were always kind to her:

 Wherefore I wail alike for thee and for my hapless self with grief at heart;

 for no longer have I anyone beside in broad Troy that is gentle to me or kind;

 but all men shudder at me.

 These bitter words reveal that Helen gradually realized Paris' weaknesses, and decided to ally herself with Hector.
 There is an affectionate relationship between the two, and Helen has harsh words for Paris when she compares the two brothers: